Yeshiva Rabbi Chaim Berlin: Leadership

 In the late 1970s, a branch was opened in Jerusalem called Yeshiva Pachad Yitzchok (Fear of Isaac) "Pachad Yitzchok" being the title of Hutner's books.

 After Hutner's death, the New York yeshiva was headed by his disciple Aaron Schechter, and the Jerusalem branch was headed by his son-in-law, Yonason David, who also serves nominally as co-head of the New York branch.
 When Schechter died in 2023, the leadership of the yeshiva passed to his son-in-law, Shlomo Halioua.
 Halioua died on 27 October 2024, after leading the yeshiva for only a year and a half.
 The leadership then passed jointly to Halioua's son Yosef Halioua and son-in-law Tzvi Fink.

-The position of mashgiach ruchani (spiritual supervisor) has been held by (among others) Rabbis Avigdor Miller, Shlomo Freifeld, Shlomo Carlebach, Shimon Groner, and Mordechai Zelig Shechter (a son of Aaron).
+The position of mashgiach ruchani (spiritual supervisor) has been held by (among others) Rabbis Avigdor Miller, Asher Zimmerman, Shlomo Freifeld, Shlomo Carlebach, Shimon Groner, and Mordechai Zelig Shechter (a son of Aaron).
 It has been vacant since the latter's passing in September 2023.